 LAW 501 Organizing for Social Change (V) Examines conditions that lead people to become active, self-governing agents.
 Covered are strategies and tactics of organizers, history of social change movements, anti-subordination theories of justice and organizing case studies.
 Repeatable up to four credits.
-A-F only.
 (Once a year)

 LAW 507 Employment Discrimination (V) A study of the law of employment discrimination.

 LAW 508 Negotiation and Alternative Dispute Resolution (V) Lawyers negotiate settlements in almost all their cases.
 This class presents a "hands-on," skill-building approach to the newest ideas, as well as centuries-old techniques, about the skill lawyers will use most often in their private practice- negotiation.
 The class also examines the rapidly developing field of alternative dispute resolution (ADR), including mediation, facilitation, arbitration, and court-annexed ADR.
 (Cross-listed as CEE 614)

 LAW 509 Contracts I (V) Law of private agreements.
 Explores the evolution and application of common law doctrines, and, where applicable, relevant provisions of the Uniform Commercial Code.
 Examines the bases of promissory liability, contract formation, mutual assent, defenses to enforcement, excuses, remedies and damages, and the rights and interests of third parties.
 Attention will be paid throughout the course to the role of contracts in a market society and the conflicting interests of certainty, freedom of contract and fairness.